nabeelomer/BingWallpapers/README.md

 # Bing Wallpapers
 Fetches and applies the image of the day from Bing as the wallpaper.
-Works only on Ubuntu.<br>
+Works only on Ubuntu.

 BingWallpapers uses the [Bing Homepage API](https://github.com/muhammadmuzzammil1998/BingHomepageAPI).<br>
 For BingWallpapers on Windows see [muhammadmuzzammil1998/BingWallpaper](https://github.com/muhammadmuzzammil1998/BingWallpaper)